ligato/docs/docs/plugins/linux-plugins.md

 - file handle reference - FD
 - docker container running a microservice.

-The reference is a namespace identifier composed of the namespace ID, specific PID, file path or a microservice label).
+The reference is a namespace identifier composed of the namespace ID, specific PID, file path or a microservice label.

 The namespace is imported into the [Linux interface plugin][linux-interface-guide].
 It does not define any keys except for notifications.

+---

 ### Linux Network Namespaces

 The VPP agent supports Linux network namespaces.
-It is possible to attach a Linux interface/ARP/route into a new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [VPP interfaceproto][vpp-interface-proto].
+It is possible to attach a Linux interface/ARP/route into a new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [Linux interface proto][linux-interface-proto].

 **References**